 We are all in this together.
 Even if you’re doing great, if your friends, partners or colleagues are not, you can’t be completely happy.
 Thus, working together for the benefit of all is the surest way to ensure greater happiness for yourself and others.
 The deepest joy happens when we bring real benefit to the lives of others.

-5. A conscious, intentional community needs a powerful and over-arching vision.
+5. A conscious, intentional community needs a powerful and overarching vision.

 Being in community is inevitably difficult at times.
-A powerful, shared vision creates the glue that holds us together when our egos want to fight, run or avoid.
+A powerful, shared vision creates the glue that holds us together when our egos want to fight, run, or avoid.
 When we’re struggling, it’s natural to sink into our own likes, dislikes or hurt feelings.
 A shared vision gives us something bigger and more important to lean on in challenging times.
-We hope you find these helpful.
-The more conscious communities there are in the world, the better–for everyone and everything.

 Awakening today.